H3mann/Meet.ly/README.md

 ##Deployed version
-App is deployed here: http://ec2-54-162-109-21.compute-1.amazonaws.com/ Recently there have been issues with the google's geolocator on our deployed version.
+App is deployed here: http://ec2-54-162-109-21.compute-1.amazonaws.com/ Recently there have been issues with Google's geolocator on our deployed version.
 We're on it!

 ## What does our app do?